aweisberg/cassandra/doc/source/cql/ddl.rst

 By default, Cassandra read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
-``additional_read_policy`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``additional_write_policy`` specifies the threshold at which a cheap quorum write will be upgraded to include transient replicas.
+``additional_read_policy`` (formerly ``speculative_retry``) determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``additional_write_policy`` specifies the threshold at which a coordinator for a write to a transiently replicated table will upgrade the write to include transient replicas.
 The following are legal values (case-insensitive):

 ============================ ======================== =============================================================================
  Format                       Example                  Description